calebowens/web-element-composition-utility/README.md

     // As we're registering it as a web component, I don't need to call
     //   init().
-    // We could remove the constructor as we're instantiating any variables
+    // We could remove the constructor as we're not instantiating any variables
-    //   in this instance.
+    //   here.
   }

   render() {